kailash-manasarovar/statement/docs/timeline/2023/june.md

     - Ana the violin teacher in a modeling role for Finnish artist Julia Lohmann.
     - I do wonder if this is correct now as I can't find the connection between the two.
     - There is a Finnish connection with the trumpet teacher and I wonder if there is a connection between him and Julia Lohmann.
 Was/is she another victim maybe?
-    - Either way, Julia Lohmann pics with seaweed were coming up at the same time as pictures of Ana, so I related the two things in the same way I thought plate lady was Carmen.
+    - Either way, Julia Lohmann pics with seaweed were coming up at the same time as pictures of Ana, so I related the two things in the same way I thought [plate lady](july.md#plate-lady---early-in-the-month) was Carmen.
-    - A whole bunch of Ana pics were sent to me via the trumpet teacher's *apparent* account around June/July 2023 seemingly in order to convince me that Ana and the trumpet teacher were a romantic item.
+    - A whole bunch of Ana pics were posted for me to see via the trumpet teacher's *apparent* account around June/July 2023 seemingly in order to convince me that Ana and the trumpet teacher were a romantic item.
     - Over the hacking duration, and during the conversations I had with hackers, Ana was talked about a lot, often in an extremely derogatory manner and often with relation to unsavory sexual activity.

     ![Ana](../../content/images/fake-accounts/GZ69WCMXQAEQdzB.png)